JoseSahagun/lenguaje_r/README.md

 # lenguaje_r
-Functions to work in R
+Functions to work in twitter with the IDE RStudio